jmlweb/color-variations/README.md

 ### includedFns

-The color functions included (all by default)
+The color functions included.
+By default: `['darken', 'lighten', 'saturate', 'desaturate', 'rgba', 'shade', 'tint']`.

+This options is useful is you want to include only a few variations functions.

 ### excludedFns

-The color functions excluded (no one by default)
+The color functions excluded.
+By default: `[]`

 ```js
 const baseColors = {